mbaersch/number-string-operations/README.md

 Set of Math and string manipulation operations (Custom Variable Template for Server-Side Google Tag Manager)

 ## Change Notes
+### 2022/06/23
+New string method "split+extract": splits string at first parameter by second parameter delimiter and gets array item from split result by third parameter index
+New result conversion type "Convert To String"

 ### 2021/12/30
 New methods in "Math":
 - pow